 I had these feelings regularly as a Division I student-athlete.
 As I sat in class, my stomach would do flips as I wondered how many sprints we’d have to run during conditioning.
 What kind of mood will the coach be in today?
 Will I be able to walk after lifting?
 Or brush my hair?
 I’d feel nauseated as I wondered.
 To this day, going to a new workout class still conjures up feelings of uncertainty and nervousness even though I’m experienced when it comes to working out.

 Although both scenarios are quite common (anxiety about starting at a new gym, or anxiety about your scheduled workout), there are steps that you can take to overcome the anxiety and thrive in your fitness plan.

-Strategies for Overcoming Gym Anxiety
+5 Tips for Getting Over Gym Anxiety

 So, how can you overcome gym anxiety?
 Here are five strategies that you can try today:

 Since the main factor of gym anxiety is the unknown, you can regain control of the situation by getting prepared before you go.
 This is particularly helpful when you’re brand new to a facility.
 Check out the website to find photos, staff info (to help you recognize faces), and all general information about the gym.

 This can help you figure out what questions you might have ahead of time so that you can either call ahead and ask or write them down to take with you when you visit.
 It can be helpful to know what the hours are, where to park, whether or not you need an appointment to talk with someone, what the COVID protocols are in the gym, and anything else you might need to know before coming in.
 This extra step will eliminate some of the stress associated with checking out a new gym for the first time.